jbu/jbu.github.io/content/cv/index.md

 More info:

 ## Key Skills
 Software development, strategy, architecture & management.
 Ability to influence and coordinate across expertise boundaries.
 Development methods, including scrum/agile.
 Coding.
 UI & visualisation design.
 Product prototyping and iteration.
 Team leadership.
 A variety of programming languages ranging from object-oriented to functional, and proven ability to rapidly become productive in new technologies.
 Recently used languages include [Python](http://xkcd.com/353/), Java, Scala, Clojure, C++, TypeScript, JavaScript, Rust, F# and C#, and they have been used in a range of environments.
 I have contributed to and initiated open source projects.
-Also lots of infrastructure and DevOps (I've lived the Kubernetes dream)
+Also lots of infrastructure and DevOps (Kubernetes, Terraform, etc.)

 # Work History
 <br>